Thanksgiving Hosting Hacks

 Make individual Thanksgiving stuffing portions and bake them up in an easy-to-clean muffin tin.
 With this method, everyone will get the perfect combination of crispy edges and a creamy center.
 If your guests favor a savory Thanksgiving stuffing, try our apple, bacon, and onion recipe.
 If you prefer a sweet kick, we recommend the rosemary, ham, and cherry-based cups.

 Let Guests Play Mixologist

 There's no need to play bartender at Thanksgiving.
-Set up a well-stocked bar cart and let your guests do the rest.
+Set up a well-stocked bar cart and let your friends and family do the rest.
 If they need a nudge in the right direction, our popular pumpkin pie nog is always a hit during holiday parties.

 - Liquors like vodka, tequila, whiskey, gin, and rum.

 - Fun mixers like club soda, tonic water, fruit juice, and simple syrups.

 - Basics including ice, cocktail napkins, and straws!